 About the opportunity

-For more information, please visit this webpage.
+For more information and to apply, please visit this webpage.